 Biggs has worked closely with the highly touted Bears defense, helping a backline that registered a school-record 11 shutouts in three consecutive seasons (2010-12).
 Individually, Biggs has coached 29 All-Ivy players, including three Major League Soccer SuperDraft picks, four professional players, two CoSIDA Academic All-Americans, one NSCAA All-American and the first Senior CLASS Award winner in school history (2012).

 During his time at New England, Biggs coached the program's first winning season in 10 years along with its first 10-win season since 1997.
 He took over a program that averaged less than three wins per season since the year 2000, and under his guidance the Nor'easters made two Commonwealth Coast Conference Championship appearances.

 In addition to coaching, Biggs was also the Director of Coaching and Player Development for the Maine State Youth Soccer Association and was named the National Soccer Coaches Association America Youth Boys' National Coach of the Year in 1999.
-He has also served as a member of the United States Soccer Federation Instructional Staff, and has his USSF "A" license.
+He has also served as a US Soccer National Staff Instructor, and has his USSF "A" license.
 Biggs was also a founder of Odyssey Sport 97 youth soccer club in 1997 and served as the club's Technical Director.

-Biggs began his collegiate career at the University of Pennsylvania, and went on to Middlebury College where he was a New Intercollegiate Soccer League All-Star and received his Bachelor of Arts in History.
+Biggs began his collegiate career at the University of Pennsylvania, and went on to Middlebury College where he was a New England Intercollegiate Soccer League All-Star and received his Bachelor of Arts in History.
 After college he played professionally in New Zealand with Western Suburbs, and then competed for the Arizona Cotton in the United States Interregional Soccer League.